-According to Wikipedia, Gripe water is a home remedy for infants with colic, gastrointestinal discomfort, teething pain, infant acid reflux and other stomach ailments.
+According to Wikipedia, gripe water is a home remedy for infants with colic, gastrointestinal discomfort, teething pain, infant acid reflux and other stomach ailments.

 Although ingredients do vary from each manufacturer, ingredients include:

 Grip Water is administered with an eye dropper in liquid form.
 There no "clinical" evidence of the effectiveness of gripe water however, there is also no known negative, mild or serious, side effects either.
-Recommended by many pediatricians and alternative practitioners as a naturopathic treatment option and is regulated by the FDA.
+Recommended by many pediatricians and alternative health care practitioners as a naturopathic treatment option and is regulated by the FDA.
 Discovered in England in the 1800's it has been used as a home remedy with confidence for over a century.

-To name a few commonly know versions:
+To name a few commonly known versions:

 H2 blockers block the messengers that tell the stomach to begin production of acid.
 Acid is produced by the parietal cells located in the stomach lining.
 These cells don't secrete acid until they receive a signal to begin.
 That signal is delivered by the messenger hormones called histamine.
 Histamine communicates with the cell by attaching to contact points located on the cell surface called receptors.
 The H2 blocker works by occupying the receptors so that histamine cannot bind and communicate to the parietal cell to start producing acid.